darvil82/PBar/README.md

 Note that the object constructor provides many arguments (all optional) for configuring the bar when constructing it:

 - **prange**: This tuple will specify the range of two values to display in the progress bar.

+  	- `PBar.prangeFromFile()` will get the range from the number of lines of a file.

 - **text**: String to show in the progress bar.